 Any permanent differences resulting from different book and tax treatment are reclassified at year-end and have no impact on net income, NAV or NAV per share of the Fund.
-For the year ended December 31, 2020, the Fund recorded permanent reclassifications related to prior year true up adjustments:
+For the year ended December 31, 2020, there were no permanent differences requiring a reclassification between total distributable earnings/(losses) and paid-in capital.